rosenbjerg/BansheeBlog/README.md

 ### Features
 - Cross-platform (.NET Core)
 - Server-side rendering of articles
-    - Ensures support for all browsers, even with javascript disabled
+    - Ensures support for all browsers, even with JavaScript disabled
 - Server-side analytics to collect basic information about the visits to the blog
 - Markdown for text-formatting of articles
     - [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor) as a nice and useful Markdown editor